geut/dat-workshop/problems/en/07/README.md

 ## Tips

-1. To read the hyperdb we recommend you use `createHistoryStream` and iterate over the messages in **eeverse** order.
+1. To read the hyperdb we recommend you use `createHistoryStream` and iterate over the messages in **reverse** order.
 1. Now `Saga` extends EventEmitter, that means that it has all the functionality to emit events.
 1. When we want to finalize a stream we can call `destroy()`.
 If the stream